 Panic disorder strikes between 3 and 6 million Americans, and is twice as common in women as in men.
 It can appear at any age — in children or in the elderly — but most often it begins in young adults.
 Not everyone who experiences panic attacks will develop panic disorder.
 For example, many people have a single panic attack and never experience another.
 For those who do have panic disorder, though, it’s important to seek treatment.
 Untreated, the disorder can become debilitating.

 In the U.S. and Europe, approximately one-half of individuals with panic disorder have expected panic attacks as well as unexpected panic attacks.
 Thus, as a recent change made to the criteria in the DSM-5, the presence of expected panic attacks no longer prevents the diagnosis of panic disorder.
-This change acknowledges that oftentimes a panic attack arises out of an already-anxious state (e.g., the person is worried about having a panic attack in a store and low-and-behold has one).
+This change acknowledges that oftentimes a panic attack arises out of an already-anxious state (e.g., the person is worried about having a panic attack in a store and then actually has one).

 Clinicians now make the decision whether a person’s expected panic attacks will count towards their client’s panic disorder diagnosis.
 They will usually classify expected panic attacks under panic disorder as long as the person’s concerns accompanying their panic attacks are centered around the fear of the panic sensations themselves, their consequences (e.g., “I could have died or gone crazy”), and of having them again in the future (e.g., the person makes special efforts to avoid returning to the place where that attack occurred).